nigelhorne/gedcom/README.md

     # Note that this will only print people related to your father, even if you give -a
     gedcal -B family-history.pdf -dh "Your Father's Full Name" gedcom-file.ged

+You can create a book of your family name:

+    gedcal -B smith.pdf -dsh 'John Smith' gedcom-file.ged

 The options are:

     -a: all days otherwise just today